 All of these types of GPS errors could lower GPS accuracy.

 With the selective availability switch now turned off, we have gained significant improvements in GPS accuracy.

-And with techniques like Differential GPS and Satellite-based Augmentation System (SBAS), positions can improve to sub-meter accuracy.
+And with techniques like Differential GPS and Satellite-based Augmentation Systems (SBAS), positions can improve to sub-meter accuracy.